 54 x 30 minute episodes

-This superb BBC2 drama anthology series of short plays was written largely by first-time writers and produced at the BBC’s studios at Pebble Mill in Birmingham (which is often referred to as England’s “second city”) hence the series title.
+This superb BBC2 drama anthology series of short plays was written largely by first-time writers (the “firsts” of the series title) and produced at the BBC’s studios at Pebble Mill in Birmingham – which is often referred to as England’s “second city” (hence the other part of the title).

 Many fine British actors appeared in the series, including Alun Armstrong, Julie Walters, Alison Steadman, Richard Griffiths, Michael Gambon, Dinsdale Landen, Pete Postlethwaite, Michael Elphick, David Threlfall, Bob Peck, Brian Glover, Arthur English, Liz Smith, Max Wall, Phil Daniels and Ivor Roberts.

 The 1974 episode “Girl” featured the first lesbian kiss on British television.
 The kiss was shared between Alison Steadman and Myra Frances in a tale of two female army officers at the end of their affair (pictured below).

 Future punk diva Toyah Willcox made her television debut in the episode “Glitter” (1976).

 1973: The Medium | Mrs Pool’s Preserves | If a Man Answers | The Movers | King of the Castle | Patrons | That Time of Life